-Additionally, many credit card issuers offer applications that will not only allow you to check your spending wherever you are in the world, but also receive alerts for erratic or unusual spending.
-If you know your spending will be underneath a certain threshold while you travel, download your credit card app and setup spending alerts.
+- Many credit card issuers offer applications that will not only allow you to check your spending wherever you are in the world, but also receive alerts for erratic or unusual spending.
+If you know your spending will be underneath a certain threshold while you travel, download your credit card app and set up spending alerts.
 This can help you identify a discrepancy before it becomes a major problem.
 Be aware that these apps may still utilize data while abroad, resulting in potentially high phone charges for international data roaming.

 - Report the unauthorized charge

 - As soon as you notice an unauthorized charge on your credit card, immediately start the billing dispute process with your credit card issuer.
 This can be done most often with a phone call, and in some cases can be initiated over e-mail.
 By starting the process early, you can be closer to either correcting the issue or removing the charge entirely.

 - Follow up with a letter of complaint

 - According to the FCBA, you have up to 60 days to file a formal billing dispute with your credit card issuing bank.
 If your dispute is not resolved within a month, immediately follow up with a letter to your bank explaining your billing dispute, and why you are disputing it.
 During this time, you may not be forced to pay the amount disputed, but you will have to pay for all other normal and continued charges on your card.

 - Submit a complaint to the Consumer Financial Protection Bureau

 - In the event that your billing dispute is not cleared in a reasonable amount of time, consider filing a complaint with the Consumer Finance Protection Bureau.
 This government watchdog agency was set up in the wake of the recession, in order to assist consumers in situations like these.
 The CFPB may be able to help resolve your situation if all other options fail.